 The Blasphemy Law

-Till now, 303 Ahmadis have been charged under the Blasphemy law and exposed to the death penalty, while a number of these cases linger in the courts.
+Till now, 308 Ahmadis have been charged under the Blasphemy law and exposed to the death penalty, while a number of these cases linger in the courts.
+Three Ahmadis have been sentenced to death over fabricated accusation of blasphemy.
 Pakistan government’s assertion that no Ahmadi has yet been hanged is misleading, as the government policy has encouraged extremists to take law in their own hands and murder Ahmadis.
 In recent years scores of Ahmadis have been killed only for their faith and hardly any murderer has been punished.
 This is a text book example of ‘continuing a policy by other means’.
-In many instances, the murderers and their patrons are well known to the authorities yet no action is taken to bring them to justice.
+In many instances, the murderers and their patrons are well known to the authorities, yet no action is taken to bring them to justice.

 There is no let-up in sight.
 The Supreme Court of Pakistan, in its verdict of 1993, rejected Ahmadiyya challenge to these laws, thereby bringing the judicial road to efforts to annul them to a cul-de-sac.
 The Supreme Court not only justified General Zia’s Ordinance XX, it went further to suggest that Ahmadiyya theological position in itself could be considered blasphemous.
-Democratic regimes of Benazir Bhutto and Mian Nawaz Sharif provided no relief to Ahmadis.
-General Pervez Musharraf placed this issue on a back burner and took care that his dictatorial rule was not affected by any consideration to the freedom of religion for Ahmadis.
+Various regimes both democratic and military, have done little to provide any relief to the Ahmadi community.

 The situation worsened after the restoration of democracy in 2008.
 More Ahmadis were murdered in the initial three years than in the preceding 23 years.
 The massacre of worshipers in Lahore mosques on May 28, 2010 added a new dimension to the persecution of Ahmadis in Pakistan.
-It was revealed in a high-level inquiry that the police protected the terrorists and “venal political influence intervened everywhere”.
-Terrorists now avail of the anti-Ahmadiyya posture of the state to impose more bloodshed on this vulnerable community.
+It was revealed in a high-level inquiry that the “police protected the terrorists” and “venal political influence intervened everywhere”.
 Although religious minorities face difficulties in Pakistan, the Ahmadis are a case apart.
 Their persecution finds legal cover in the laws of the land.
 The religious extremists relentlessly exploit this situation, and the state colludes in this exploitation.